aikige/homeBinWin/README.md

 * This scripts depends on [pywin32](https://pypi.org/project/pywin32/) package.
-	If your system dose not have the package, please install it using `pip install pywin32`.
+	If your system does not have the package, please install it using `pip install pywin32`.
 * Log uses markdown format.
 * Log filename is `YYYYMMDD-Window_Log.md`,
 	created on the working directory of the script,